Meet the Team

 Colette fully understands that special needs assistants are a vital part of full inclusion for children with special needs, within the primary school services or that of a special unit placement.

-Catherine Cross has been a dedicated beauty tutor with Portobello Institute since 1999.
+Catherine Cross has been a dedicated Complimentary Therapy tutor with Portobello Institute since 1999.
 She first trained in massage in the UK and has been working in the beauty industry for over twenty years she brings a wealth of experience to our students.

 Sean Doherty is a dedicated tutor on our Special Needs Assistant 5 & 6 courses and on various modules on the ECCE programme and has six teaching experience across multiple disciples also including community development and healthcare.